 In the beginning, Intermountain Specialty Food Groups focused on ways to make quick and easy pasta dishes that would rival those in the best restaurants.
 As we have grown and added soups, desserts, and hot chocolate to our line-up, we still keep in mind that everything must be quick and easy to prepare as well as healthy.
 And last, but certainly not least, the flavors must be outstanding.

 The business was started with pastas and sauce blends under the Pasta Partners brand.
 The soups, desserts, dips, and breads were added under the Plentiful Pantry brand.
 We also have other brands that are sold through different distribution channels.
-No matter what brand you find on our Gourmet Food Group website you can rest assured you are getting the finest quality products in outstanding packaging.
+No matter what brand you find on our Plentiful Pantry website you can rest assured you are getting the finest quality products in outstanding packaging.
 All of our products are created, mixed, and packaged in the United States.
 Choose from our wide selection and make dinnertime easy and healthy.

 Can be found here: